Terry Godwin has a knack for making certain hospital patients feel better.

 Brown, who grew up in a military family, said they chose volunteers who are veterans because hospital team members realize that they quickly connected with patients who were also veterans.
 “They really have a more engaging conversation.
 It really makes a difference.”

 In fact, Novant Health needs more veterans across the system to become part of this special volunteer team.
+At Presbyterian Medical Center in Charlotte, volunteers have visited the hospital beds of more than 1,300 veterans since June of 2017.
 If you’re interested or know someone who might be, click here for volunteer services and then click on the hospital nearest you along the right side of the page.